Enums in OpenAPI

 types.
 The boolean

-type is already constrained to the values true
+type is constrained to true

 and false

-(and possibly null
+values and possibly null

 for a tri-state boolean

-).
+.
 Using an enum

 , approved